 The Power Of Role Model Athletes

-The scoreboard tells one story within the world of sports.
-In Bergen, Norway, the relationships forged between children and their role models tell another—a deeper, more lasting story of growth, confidence, inclusion, and belonging.
-At the heart is Meteva Sport og Helse’s NextGen Neighbor Network and its I CARE campaign, an initiative dedicated to using professional athletes as an active bridge between aspiration and achievement.
+In Bergen, Norway, the relationships between children and their role models tells a story about growth, confidence, inclusion, and belonging.
+At the heart is Meteva Sport og Helse’s NextGen Neighbor Network and its I CARE campaign, an initiative dedicated to using professional athletes as a connection between aspiration and achievement.

-Throughout our region, BLNO women and men step far beyond the court to serve as visible, consistent role models for children.
+Throughout the region, BLNO women and men serve as visible and consistent role models for children.
 They lead by example in classrooms, speak at assemblies for anti-bullying campaigns, mentor in LIM homework projects, join Open Gym (Åpen Hall), social nights with adult supervision, and bring energy to basketball camps.
 They even visit schools to hand out free tickets.
-For one example, Frøya Basket’s homework project—captures this spirit perfectly, showing how professional athletes can inspire both in sports and in the classroom..
+For one example, Frøya Basket’s homework project shows how professional athletes can inspire both in sports and in the classroom.

-The premise is simple, yet powerful: when young people form safe, close, and positive relationships with top athletes, it creates a healthy platform for growth—physically, mentally and emotionally.
-These connections are built face-to-face, in shared spaces where barriers between local sports idols and young children dissolve.
-It’s in these moments, when a girl sees herself reflected in the athlete teaching her—that dreams start to feel attainable.
+When young people form safe, close, and positive relationships with top athletes, it creates a healthy platform for growth physically, mentally and emotionally.
+These connections are built face-to-face.
+It’s in these moments, when a girl sees herself reflected in the athlete teaching her that dreams start to feel attainable.

 Athletes as Vehicles for Inspiration

 Professional athletes carry a unique form of influence.
-Their dedication, discipline, and resilience are visible on the court, but their example extends far beyond it.
+Their dedication, discipline, and resilience are visible on the court and beyond.
 Norway’s Women’s National Team players are elite in basketball and accomplished professionals such as doctors, engineers, psychologists, lawyers, and economists.
-This dual excellence sends a clear message: success in sport can be the launchpad to success in every other area of life.

 Meteva Sport og Helse has a clear focus on developing girls’ basketball.
 As a non-profit organization, our mission is to highlight role models from the BLNO (Norwegian Basketball League) and national teams and make them easily accessible to ALL GIRLS across Bergen—regardless of background, club affiliation, financial situation, or parental involvement.